sascha432/esp8266-kfc-fw/README.md

 ### KFCWebBuilder

-Framework to build Web UIs with bootstrap and store them in a virtual file system
+Framework to build Web UIs with bootstrap and store them mostly compressed in a virtual file system

 ### KFCVirtualFileSystem